-- 30 Further compounding the SFHA's inability to indicate at-risk areas is that many of the nation's flood hazard maps are out of date, or, worse, non-existent.
-For example, a 2017 study found that over a quarter of high risk counties have U.S. flood hazard maps over 10 years old, failing to capture recent changes in climatology and land use/land cover that can heighten risk (Office, 2017).
-Although FEMA's Map Modernization (Map Mod) program updated many of the nation's flood maps from 2003 to 2008 it still struggles to keep them up to date (ASFPM, 2020) in part because the models used to produce the FEMA SFHAs are - 35 discontinuous across large spatial scales and often commissioned in patchwork, community-by-community basis that is both slow to implement and resource intensive ((FEMA) 2015).
-A recent study found that 15% of the NFIP communities have flood hazard maps that are over 15 years old, and that only a third of that nation's streams have flood maps (ASFPM, 2020).
-Updating the nations floodplain maps and mapping previous unmapped areas is a costly solution at an estimated 3.2billionto11.8 billion (USD) with an additional 107millionto480 million (USD) per year to maintain them (ASFPM, 2020). - 40 Machine learning (ML) methods provide a potential alternative to estimate flood hazards based on historical records of flood loss, especially in resource-limited areas.
-One such ML algorithm that has shown to be particularly effective within flood hazard mapping are random forests which have recently been used to create a spatially complete floodplain map of the conterminous United States (Woznicki et al., 2019) and to predict flood insurance claims at US Census tract and parcel levels (Knighton et al., 2020).
-Although initial work has shown random forests improve the prediction of flood hazard, there have - 45 been no studies that have used historic records of structural flood damage to estimate a probabilistic floodplain, and many of the previous studies have used sampling procedures that can undermine model reliability.
-Also, there has been little to no effort to compare random forest predictions against existing regulatory floodplains.
+Further compounding the SFHA's inability to indicate atrisk areas is that many of the nation's flood hazard maps are out of date or, worse, non-existent.
+For example, a 2017 study found that over a quarter of high-risk counties have US flood hazard maps over 10 years old, failing to capture recent changes in climatology and land use and land cover that can heighten risk (Office, 2017).
+Although FEMA's Map Modernization (Map Mod) program updated many of the nation's flood maps from 2003 to 2008, it still struggles to keep them up to date (ASFPM, 2020) in part because the models used to produce the FEMA SFHAs are discontinuous across large spatial scales and often commissioned on a patchwork, community-by-community basis that is both slow to implement and resource-intensive (FEMA, 2015).
+A recent study found that 15 % of the NFIP communities have flood hazard maps that are over 15 years old and that only a third of that nation's streams have flood maps (ASFPM, 2020).
+Updating the nations floodplain maps and mapping previous unmapped areas constitute a costly solution at an estimated USD 3.2 billion to USD 11.8 billion, with an additional USD 107 million to USD 480 million per year to maintain them (ASFPM, 2020).